 Looking forward, Leiser hopes to continue her passion for political organizing and women’s rights in the fall by interning with the Wisconsin Alliance for Women’s health and writing her honor’s senior thesis on female candidates in the 2022 midterm election cycle.

 After graduating from UW–Madison, Leiser hopes to attend graduate school and work towards a Master’s in Public Health, with a focus on women’s health.
-Though her planned study and service abroad in Ghana with Days for Girls in summer 2020 was cancelled due to the COVID-19 pandemic, she is optimistic and hopes to re-apply for the summer 2021.
+Though her planned study and service abroad through the UW Health & Food Systems: Human, Agricultural & Environmental Health in Ghana program was cancelled due to the COVID-19 pandemic, she is optimistic and hopes to re-apply for the summer 2022.

 “Women’s health is my main area.
 I’m hoping, you know, with my experiences within working for women’s campaigns, and having that advocacy piece, that [that will] benefit me.”